Vinayak621/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-Sentiment analysis and web scrapping of amazon product reviews using VADER
+Sentiment analysis and web scrapping of amazon product reviews using VADER and Selenium.